 Over-pressurizing the sensor can result in permanent damage to the sensor.
-Limit the backpressure to the analyzer to $\pm l$ psig.
-Be sure the downstream isolation valve (if so equipped) is toggled open before gas flow is started.
+Limit the backpressure to the analyzer to ± 1 psig.

-DO NOT SHIP THE ANALYZER WITH ELECTROLYTE
+Be sure the downstream isolation value (if so equipped) is toggled open before gas flow is started.

-- THOROUGHLY DRAIN AND RINSE SENSOR BEFORE SHIPPING
+DO NOT SHIP THE ANALYZER WITH ELECTROLYTE IN THE SENSOR - THOROUGHLY DRAIN AND RINSE SENSOR BEFORE SHIPPING